openwpm/OpenWPM/README.md

     * Launch the browser using the X virtual frame buffer.
 In this mode, Firefox is not running in it's own headless mode, but no GUI will be displayed.
     * This mode only works on Linux.
+  * `headless` mode and `xvfb` are not equivalent. `xvfb` is a full browser, but you get "headless" browsing because you do not need to be in a full X environment e.g. on a server. `headless` mode is supported on all platforms and is implemented by the browser but has some differences.
+For example webGL is not supported in headless mode. https://github.com/mozilla/OpenWPM/issues/448 discusses additional factors to consider when picking a `display_mode`.
 * `browser`
   * Used to specify which browser to launch.
 Currently only `firefox` is supported.